Oliver Leese: Italy

-In May 1944, he directed his army during the fourth and final battle of Monte Cassino.
-He later directed his army during Operation Olive, an assault on the Gothic Line later in the year.
+In May 1944, after witnessing Clark's Fifth Army engage in numerous attempts to break through the Winter Line, he directed his army during the fourth and final battle of Monte Cassino.
+He then directed his army during Operation Olive, an assault on the Gothic Line later in the year.
+Despite being a victory it nevertheless fell short of expectations and did not bring an early end to the fighting in Italy.
 Leese disliked working alongside Mark W. Clark, who commanded the American army.
-His rank of lieutenant-general was made permanent in July 1944.
+His rank of lieutenant general was made permanent in July 1944.

 Burma and the Far East

-In September 1944, he was appointed Commander-in-Chief (C-in-C) of the Eleventh Army Group, based in India and directing operations in Burma, although he was not able to assume command until November by which time it had been renamed Allied Land Forces, South-East Asia (ALFSEA).
+In late September 1944, he was appointed Commander-in-Chief (C-in-C) of the Eleventh Army Group, based in India and directing operations in Burma, although he was not able to assume command until November by which time it had been renamed Allied Land Forces, South-East Asia (ALFSEA).
 Leese viewed the existing command structure as inefficient, and proceeded to appoint former members of his Eighth Army staff.
 The methods of the two staffs differed and the newcomers were resented.
-As Lieutenant-General William Slim, who commanded ALFSEA's Fourteenth Army, expressed it in his memoirs "his staff... had a good deal of desert sand in its shoes, and was rather inclined to thrust Eighth Army down our throats."
+As Lieutenant General William Slim, who commanded ALFSEA's Fourteenth Army, expressed it in his memoirs "his staff... had a good deal of desert sand in its shoes, and was rather inclined to thrust Eighth Army down our throats."
 ALFSEA fought a successful campaign in Burma culminating with the recapture of Rangoon in early May 1945, it having been lost in 1942 to the Japanese advance at the time.